arjunmehta/node-samsaara-geolocation/README.md

-#samsaara time offset
+#samsaara geolocation

 [![Build Status](https://travis-ci.org/arjunmehta/node-samsaara-geolocation.svg?branch=1.0.0)](https://travis-ci.org/arjunmehta/node-samsaara-geolocation)

-Time Offset middleware for [samsaara](https://www.github.com/arjunmehta/node-samsaara).
+GeoLocation middleware for [samsaara](https://www.github.com/arjunmehta/node-samsaara).
 Use this module to:

-- **Calculate the clock time difference between server and clients.**
+- **Query the geographic position of clients.**

 **Note:** *Use of this module requires familiarity with [samsaara](https://www.github.com/arjunmehta/node-samsaara) (of course).
 It's amazing and you'll love it.
 Get familiarized.*